 If you have student loans , you’ve probably heard there is nothing that can be done about student loans in bankruptcy; that’s another myth.

 Maybe you’ve heard if you file bankruptcy, you’ll lose your security clearance.
 Again, more assumptions and less reality.
 In fact, the military branches say it is less of a security risk for someone to file bankruptcy than linger in deep debt.

 We assign so much emotional value to bankruptcy that it makes it a traumatic experience.
 Some people even say bankruptcy is immoral and against their religion.
 But maybe we should look at what the Bible actually says about bankruptcy.

 Bankruptcy Can Be Better Understood if You Take a Few Minutes

-The bottom line here is before you say bankruptcy is going to ruin your life and be the worst thing you’ve ever done, get the facts.
+The bottom line here is that before you say bankruptcy will ruin your life and be the worst thing you’ve ever done, get the facts.